Knowledge · Germany to USA 2026

 Where MDR, CE-mark, IATF 16949, ITAR, and FedRAMP stop and start.

 Medical devices.
 MDR (EU 2017/745) governs CE-marking.
 A German Class IIb device under MDR enters the FDA via 510(k) on a US predicate, De Novo for novel low-to-moderate risk, PMA for Class III, or IDE-then-PMA.
 The Q-Submission programme provides pre-submission feedback.
-Breakthrough Device Designation can accelerate review.
+Breakthrough Device Designation can accelerate evaluation.
 ISO 13485 supports but does not equal the FDA QSR under 21 CFR Part 820, harmonising to ISO 13485 under a final rule with US overlays.
 FDA counsel maps the pathway.
 See the FDA 510(k) guidance and the German medtech MDR-to-FDA bridge.

 Pharmaceuticals.
 EMA centralised authorisation does not equal FDA approval.
 Boehringer Ingelheim, Bayer Pharmaceuticals, Merck KGaA Healthcare, Stada, Fresenius Kabi, and BioNTech file an IND under 21 CFR 312, run Phase 1-3, and file an NDA (21 CFR 314) or BLA (21 CFR 601).
 The 505(b)(2) pathway can be the right vehicle for an EMA-cleared product.